WARP4dot52/lambda/haussmann2/README.md

 ## Creating modules

-Module are thematically appropriate sections of code.
+Modules are thematically appropriate sections of code.
 They are characterized by the following variables:
 - `SOURCES_<name>`: The list of all sources, in varying formats, that form the module.
 - `PRIVATE_SFLAGS_<name>`: A list of compilation flags that are only provided when building that module's objects.